Rose Center for Earth and Space: Design

-Exclusion of Pluto as a Planet
+Exclusion of Pluto as a planet

 The exhibits highlight human connection to the cosmos along with the scale and properties of the observable universe itself.
-The new Rose Center opened on 19 February 2000 with a model of only eight planets, excluding Pluto, when there has not been a scientific consensus whether it is a planet or not, and much of the American public thought of it as the ninth planet.
+The new Rose Center opened on 19 February 2000 with a model of only eight planets, excluding Pluto, when there had not been a scientific consensus whether it is a planet or not, and much of the American public thought of it as the ninth planet.
 On 22 January 2001, almost a year later, the New York Times reported it on its front page and led to much media attention and public controversy.

 Hayden Planetarium

-The Hayden Planetarium (often called "The Hayden Sphere" or "The Great Sphere") has, since 2000, been one of the two main attractions within the Rose Center.
-It was established by the State of New York in 1933, some of the funding coming from philanthropist Charles Hayden.
-The top half of the Hayden Sphere houses the Star Theater, which uses high-resolution fulldome video to project “space shows” based on scientific visualization of current astrophysical data, in addition to a customized Zeiss Star Projector system replicating an accurate night sky as seen from Earth.
+The new Hayden Planetarium (often called "The Hayden Sphere" or "The Great Sphere") is one of the two main attractions within the Rose Center.
+The original Hayden Planetarium was established by the State of New York in 1933, with some of the funding coming from philanthropist Charles Hayden.
+The top half of the Hayden Sphere houses the Star Theater, which uses high-resolution fulldome video to project "space shows" based on scientific visualization of current astrophysical data, in addition to a customized Zeiss Star Projector system replicating an accurate night sky as seen from Earth.

 The Big Bang Theater occupies the bottom half of the Hayden Sphere.
 Utilizing a screen that measures 36 ft in diameter over an 8 ft bowl, a four-minute program depicts the birth of the universe, with narration by Liam Neeson.
 The Big Bang Theater serves as an introduction to the Heilbrun Cosmic Pathway, a spiral which wraps around the sphere, connecting the second and first floors of the Rose Center.
 The cosmic pathway provides a timeline of the universe's history from the Big Bang to the present day.
 The Heilbrun Cosmic Pathway is one of the most popular exhibits in the Rose Center, which opened February 19, 2000.

-The Hayden Planetarium offers a number of courses and public presentations including the Frontiers of Astrophysics and Distinguished Authors lecture series.
+The Hayden Planetarium offers a number of public presentations and prerecorded shows.

 Arthur Ross Terrace

 The Arthur Ross Terrace is adjacent to the Rose Center for Earth and Space, and built over the new parking garage on 81st Street.
-This rooftop plaza is designed to be a stage set that celebrates both astronomy and Earth’s natural history, as well as an outdoor gathering place for museum visitors.
+This rooftop plaza is designed to be a stage set that celebrates both astronomy and Earth's natural history, as well as an outdoor gathering place for museum visitors.
 Renowned landscape architect Kathryn Gustafson formed the concept for the Terrace after seeing an illustration of shadows cast by a lunar eclipse.
-A terrace covering 47,000 ft2 was designed by Charles Morris Anderson as a Landscape Architect, and his design was awarded the American Society of Landscape Architects (ASLA) Design award in 2003.
+A terrace covering 47,000 ft2 was designed by landscape architects Charles Morris Anderson and Kathryn Gustafson; the latter received the American Society of Landscape Architects (ASLA) Design Merit Award in 2003.